ROCm/TransferBench/docs/reference/presets.rst

 TransferBench presets
 =======================

-Presets are a predefined series of Transfers that can be used instead of manually configuring the Transfers.
+Presets are a predefined series of transfers that can be used instead of manually configuring the transfers.

 The following table lists the presets available on TransferBench 1.66.03: